moabukar/tech-vault/README.md

 - How can one export data from one module to another?
 - How can you import existing resources under Terraform management?
 - Which command can be used to reconcile the Terraform state with the actual real-world infrastructure?
+- What are some best practices when using Terraform modules?
+- How do you handle secrets and sensitive data in Terraform?
+- What are some best practices when writing Terraform code?
+- How do you export data from one module to another?

 ### :small_blue_diamond: Docker & K8s